Honda Hybrids deliver responsive performance, excellent economy with much lower emissions.

-You’ll have no worries for a decade, or over a distance of 62,000 miles – whichever comes first – because the Honda i-MMD battery is totally covered by an extensive and comprehensive warranty; we’ll be with you all the way.
+You’ll have no worries for 5 years or 90,000 miles whichever comes first – because the Honda i-MMD battery is totally covered by an extensive and comprehensive warranty; we’ll be with you all the way.

 The i-MMD (intelligent Multi Mode Drive) system determines how to use fuel and electrical energy in the most efficient way, which means there’s no requirement for the driver to adjust between the three driving modes; Electric Drive, Hybrid Drive and Engine Drive.

-In Electric Drive, the propulsion motor draws its power solely from the batteries, delivering super-quiet, zero-emissions driving.
+In Electric Drive, the propulsion motor draws its power solely from the batteries, delivering super-quiet and low-emissions driving.